mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_plugin.md

   - `mia-plain`: collects logs but does not parse them
   - `mia-json`: parses JSON logs based on the documented format
   - `mia-nginx`: parses logs of Nginx that were created using templates and services of Mia-Platform (website and api-gateway)
 - **`defaultAnnotations`**: the service annotations, which can be used to provide additional information about your services for various purposes (such as configuration, monitoring, or automation).
   The annotations that start with `mia-platform.eu` are reserved, you are not allowed to use them.
   The field is an array of objects that represent the labels.
 Each object has the following fields:
-  - `name`: the name of the label,
+  - `name`: the name of the annotation
-  - `value`: the value of the label,
+  - `value`: the value of the annotation; it can contain placeholders that will be replaced with the actual values when the service is created, as explained in the [interpolation section](#interpolating-default-labels-annotations-and-environment-variables-values).
   - `description`: description of the label,
   - `readOnly`: boolean that represent if you can change the value of the label through the
 - **`defaultLabels`**: the service labels, which can be used to categorize, group, and select your service.
 The labels that start with `mia-platform.eu` are reserved, you are not allowed to use them.
   The field is an array of objects that represent the labels.
 Each object has the following fields:
-  - `name`: the name of the label,
+  - `name`: the name of the label
-  - `value`: the value of the label,
+  - `value`: the value of the label; it can contain placeholders that will be replaced with the actual values when the service is created, as explained in the [interpolation section](#interpolating-default-labels-annotations-and-environment-variables-values).
-  - `description`: description of the label,
+  - `description`: description of the label
   - `readOnly`: boolean that represent if you can change the value of the label through the Console
 - **`defaultDocumentationPath`**: the APIs documentation path.
 - **`defaultResources`**: CPU and memory limitations of the service, which can be used to overwrite the default limitations imposed by DevOps Console for these parameters.